 We're proud to announce

 that in 2018, over 30 influencers working with Real Money Moves took action on the issue of big banks financing private prisons, and their role in family detention and mass incarceration.
-Alongside grassroots activism by the #FamiliesBelongTogether coalition and the #BackersOfHate campaign, Real Money Moves's leadership helped influence JPMorgan Chase, Wells Fargo, Bank of America, SunTrust, BNP Paribas, and Fifth Third Bank, who publicly committed to ending their financial ties to private prisons.
+Alongside grassroots activism by the #FamiliesBelongTogether coalition and the #BackersOfHate campaign, Real Money Moves's leadership helped influence JPMorgan Chase, Wells Fargo, Bank of America, SunTrust, BNP Paribas, Barclays, Fifth Third Bank, and PNC, who publicly committed to ending their financial ties to private prisons.

 What's So Bad About Private Prisons?